diciembre 23, 2024

 Excellent or enhanced OCM addresses these digital learning disparities by tailoring awareness and training to the individual.
 First, it’s necessary to understand a person’s digital background experience and whether they’re a digital immigrant or digital native.
 Digital immigrants we’re born into the digital era, meaning they’ve had to adapt to various technologies throughout their lives.
 Digital immigrants include those born between 1925-1980—Silent Traditionalists, Baby Boomers, and Gen X.

 Contrarily, digital natives were born into a world of technology and have grown up with digital knowledge.
 These individuals were born between 1980-present day—Millennials, Gen Z, and Gen Alpha.
 Gen Alpha has not yet infiltrated the workplace.
 Millennials are currently dominating the workspace, with 56 million people born between 1981 and 1996 working or looking for work in 2017, according to data by Pew Research Center.
+As of early 2024, Gen Zers already outnumber Boomers in the workplace and are expected to surpass working Millennials by early 2040s.

 Addressing Varying Generational Learning Styles When Transitioning to the Cloud